New York Appellate Court Limits The Blame The Worker Defense

 The defendants sought to dismiss the case by arguing that since the Baker scaffold was technically on site, and the construction worker didn’t use it, the case should be dismissed.
 The Court in this recent decision brought some rationality back into the law and restored the original intent of the law, which is to protect construction workers and prevent construction injuries in the first place.

 The Court ruled that in a situation where a supervisor tells an employee not to use the necessary equipment and makes him improvise, there is no practical difference between this situation and a situation where a scaffold was not present at the job site.
 The Court recognized that the Labor Law, recognizes the realities of construction and demolition work and does not require a worker to demand an adequate safety device by challenging their supervisors.
-To place that burden on employees would effectively eviscerate the Labor Law’s protections and workers would be placed in a nearly impossible position if they were required to demand adequate safety devices from their employers or the owners of buildings on which they work.
+Our New York construction Accident Attorneys know that to place that burden on employees would effectively eviscerate the Labor Law’s protections and workers would be placed in a nearly impossible position if they were required to demand adequate safety devices from their employers or the owners of buildings on which they work.
 The Court recognized the realities in construction work and held that when faced with an employer’s instruction to use an inadequate device, many workers are justifiably afraid to object out of fear of jeopardizing their employment and their livelihoods.
 Therefore Labor Law §240(1) speaks for those workers by requiring that owners provide safety devices at worksites.